Will my kids be stuck with my Timeshare when I die?

 This free article answers a very common question many folks have regarding the disposal or inheritance of a Timeshare upon the death of the owner.
 With so many scammers spreading lies and misinformation in the industry today in an attempt to convince owners they must "act now" and pay a large upfront fee, this article is intended to provide you with the facts!

 This is a subject many don't really understand.
 They hear something about "probate", and the only thing they know about it is that it should be avoided.
 First, the disclaimer: We are not attorneys and this article is not intended to give legal advice.
-Seek the advice of a competent attorney for your situation should you have detailed questions about estate planning!
+Seek the advice of a competent local attorney for your situation should you have detailed questions about your own estate!

 Timeshare in Probate